 - The beneficiary may not be receiving means-tested public benefits, such as SSI and Medicaid, and may never require such benefits in the future.
-This is a really big consideration in my thinking and in my advice to individuals and families who are considering the creation of a SNT.
-Because there are limitations and certain restrictions on how the funds in a SNT can be spent, we want to be sure its reasonably probable the person will actually need benefits in the future.
+This is a big consideration in my thinking and in my advice to individuals and families who are considering the creation of a SNT.
+Because there are limitations and certain restrictions on how the funds in a SNT can be spent, we want to be sure its reasonably probable the person will need benefits in the future.

 If the amount money ($$$) coming to the person is so large that public benefits may not be necessary, why would we want to impose limitation(s) on how the trust funds can be spent?
 The answer is we wouldn’t and therefore we will not want to create a SNT now.
 The better decision is to wait or create a revocable support trust.
 Want to learn more about a Revocable Support Trust?
-If so visit my site www.njtrustattorney.com.
+If so, visit my page on Trusts.
 It’s full of great information about the subject.
 (CLICK HERE) In those situations a determination should be made whether a special needs trust is appropriate for other reasons.
 Perhaps a support trust would be adequate and much more flexible.

 - Perhaps, the amount of the lawsuit settlement, gift or inheritance will be too small.
 For smaller amounts (under $50,000) it is usually better to seek an alternative to a Self-Settled Special Needs Trust, if possible, because of the expense associated with establishing and maintaining the trust.
 If the net settlement is between $50,000 and $200,000, then a trust may or may not be appropriate.
 A pooled or community trust may be a good option for a settlement over $15,000 but less than $50,000.